rubiera/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0.1311475
 ```

-ggplot utomatically removes NAs.
+ggplot automatically removes NAs.
 Here, I plot the distribution minus NAs, and it's exactly the same as the steps distribution with NAs.